 No matter how you plan on getting there it's going to cost you money to disc golf.
 It's 820 ¥ for parking, 300 ish ¥ from Yokota Air Base each way on the rail, and 400-500 ¥ for a day pass.
-A season passes are available for around 5,000 yen, which pays for itself if you plan on going frequently.
+A season passes are available for around 5,000 ¥, which pays for itself if you plan on going frequently.
 There are a good core group of regular players that are very friendly.
-There is also a monthly meet up on the first Saturday of each month.
+There is also a monthly meet up event on the first Sunday morning of each month.
 Be mindful that the max weight for discs is 159 grams for JPDGA sanctioned events, you must understand.

 2 of 2 people found this review helpful.